Pointing and Projections (so3g.proj)

 • n_threads (int) – The number of threads to target (defaults to OMP_NUM_THREADS).

-• offs_rep (array of quaternions) – A representative set of detectors, for determining scan direction (if not present then offs is used for this).
+• fplane_rep (FocalPlane) – A representative set of detectors, for determining scan direction (if not present then fplane is used for this).

 • plot_prefix (str) – If present, pylab will be imported and some plots saved with this name as prefix.